 Tofurkey isn’t your only option for a holiday feast, friend!
-There are so many delicious, flavorful Thanksgiving vegan dishes you can make, and even your omnivore friends will drool over them.
+There are so many delicious, flavorful Thanksgiving vegan dishes you can make.
+Even your omnivore friends will drool over them!

-We’ve put together a list of our favorite vegan Thanksgiving ideas to help make your holiday a total dream.
+I’ve put together a list of my favorite vegan Thanksgiving menu ideas to help make your holiday a total dream.

 So this year, let’s prove once and for all that a vegan Thanksgiving dinner can be just as good – if not better – than a traditional turkey-centric spread.